 Being spiritual is a personal journey.

-Here we look to clarify any misconceptions .
+Here we look to clarify 3 misconceptions with facts.

 We are a spiritual program, not a religious one.

 “In time, most of us also come to believe in a spiritual Power that transcends our human willpower and thinking, and that this Power can return us to a condition of serenity and sanity.”

 “The Steps use the word “God” to indicate this Power.
 Nevertheless, the program is not aligned with any religion, nor do we adhere to any particular beliefs concerning the word “God,” leaving this matter up to the understanding of each member.”